Céline Bellot

-Céline Bellot (born 1970) is a lawyer, criminologist, and professor in the School of Social Work at the University of Montreal.
-She directs the Observatory on Profiling, and is a member of the International Centre for Comparative Criminology.
+Céline Bellot (1970 – 4 January 2026) was a Canadian lawyer, criminologist and academic who was a professor in the School of Social Work at the Université de Montréal.
+She directed the Observatory on Profiling, and was a member of the International Centre for Comparative Criminology.

-Education and career
+Life and career and career

+Bellot was born in 1970.
 She received her doctorate in criminology from the University of Montreal in 2001 with a thesis Le monde social de la rue: expériences des jeunes et pratiques d'intervention à Montréal.
 Her postdoctoral fellowship was at the Université du Québec à Montréal.

-In 2024 she was admitted to the Royal Society of Canada as a fellow in the Academy of Social Sciences.
+In 2021, Bellot won the Acfas Pierre-Dansereau Prize, and in 2024 she was admitted to the Royal Society of Canada as a fellow in the Academy of Social Sciences.

+Bellot died from breast cancer on 4 January 2026, at the age of 55.